0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

     Logging Driver: json-file
 ```

-so currently, the default logging driver is set to json-file.
-If we want to use journald or Splunk as the default logging driver, we must configure the default logging driver in the daemon.json file.
+so currently, the default logging driver is set to `json-file`.
+If we want to use `journald` or `Splunk` as the default logging driver, we must configure the default logging driver in the `daemon.json` file.